Luizerko/indigenous_clusters_and_communities/docs/CLUSTERING.md

     <br>
 </div>

-### Basic Feature-Based Clustering
+### Basic Attribute-Based Clustering

 Due to the failures of the previous methods, we opted for a simpler approach, directly using only the most well-defined and easily visualized attribute as baseline: `tipo_de_materia_prima`.
 This attribute has three meaningful categories - 'animal', 'vegetal', and 'mineral'.
 A fourth category ('sintetico') exists, but no data points fall into this group.
 Items can also belong to multiple categories.

 To represent clusters in 2D, we used a triangle representation:

-- Each vertex represents one category (*animal*, *vegetal*, or *mineral*).
+- Each vertex represents one category ('animal', 'vegetal', or 'mineral').

 - Midpoints between vertices represent items that belong to two categories (each one of the closest vertices).

 - Items that belong to all three categories are placed in the center of the triangle.

-Since each category would otherwise collapse into a single point, making visualization difficult, we added 2D Gaussian noise to create a point-cloud effect.
+Since each category would otherwise collapse into a single point, making visualization difficult, we added *2D Gaussian noise* to create a point-cloud effect.

 <div align="center">
     <br>